Bita404/OOP-Backend-System/README.md

-# Backend System for managing school operations
+# :pencil2: Backend System for managing school operations :pencil2:
-oop based backend System for managing school operations with python.
+This project is an OOP based backend system for managing school operations like teachers , students , classes and courses.
+It contains visualization and summery Reports to help.
+## Libraries